 About This Trip

-- Shallow water access to an incredible coral reef wall less than 100 yards from your room.
+- Enjoy shallow water access to an incredible coral reef wall less than 100 yards from your room.

-- Daily activities include beach snorkeling along the protected house reef, boat snorkeling excursions, and night snorkeling opportunities.
+- Our daily activities include beach snorkeling along the protected house reef, boat snorkeling excursions, and night snorkeling opportunities.

-Daily activities include beach snorkeling, boat snorkeling excursions, and bird watching.
-Scuba diving is also possible.
+Daily activities on our trip include beach snorkeling, boat snorkeling excursions, and bird watching.
+Scuba diving is also available for certified divers.
 Your naturalist will help identify the many different fish and coral species and explain the ecology of the reef, as well as the natural and maritime history of the island.
 Read our trip leader's report from a past Honduras snorkeling trip for more insight:

 - Snorkeling in Honduras' Bay Islands: Expedition Report by Samantha Whitcraft

 "An underwater dream for anyone who loves finding weird and wonderful creatures!" - Linda, past Honduras traveler

 "The atmosphere at CoCo View is low-key and comfortable.
 I felt right at home.
 Come prepared to relax and enjoy yourself!" - Debbie, past Honduras traveler

 Trip prices do not include international airfare.
 Limited single supplement available at $525.
 Click here for our full expedition terms and conditions.

 click to expand